MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-create-journal-opening-balances.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 04/01/2019
+ms.date: 10/01/2019
 ms.author: sgroespe
-ms.openlocfilehash: 535a899ed43e2d7112699fff9aa3ebc6f4289292
+ms.openlocfilehash: 837845bfa31217e071d7237591d34eb3a049bad0
-ms.sourcegitcommit: 60b87e5eb32bb408dd65b9855c29159b1dfbfca8
+ms.sourcegitcommit: 02e704bc3e01d62072144919774f1244c42827e4
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/29/2019
+ms.lasthandoff: 10/01/2019
-ms.locfileid: "1246755"
+ms.locfileid: "2304556"
 ---
 # <a name="create-journal-opening-balances"></a>Create Journal Opening Balances
 [!INCLUDE[d365fin](includes/d365fin_md.md)] includes several batch jobs that are provided to help in the transfer of legacy account balances to a newly configured company.
 You can easily transfer this data with the customer journal, the vendor journal, the item journal, or the G/L journal.

 The first step is to create a configuration package that includes the setup tables for those journals.
 The following procedure assumes that this step is completed.
 For more information, see [Set Up Company Configuration](admin-set-up-company-configuration.md).
 This procedure describes the subsequent steps, which include applying the package that is provided by a partner.

 Before you start, make sure that you are on the RapidStart Services Implementer Role Centre page as it provides the correct context for your configuration work.
-For more information, see [Changing Basic Settings](ui-change-basic-settings.md).
+For more information, see [Change Basic Settings](ui-change-basic-settings.md).

 ## <a name="to-apply-the-entries-in-a-journal-to-a-new-company"></a>To apply the entries in a journal to a new company
 1. Configure a new company and apply a configuration package to it.
 For more information, see [Configure a Company with the RapidStart Wizard](admin-how-to-configure-a-company-with-the-rapidstart-wizard.md).